Facebook News: App Will Offer Hand-Picked Stories From NPR, Other Outlets

 Facebook unveiled a new way of delivering news to users Friday, in the latest change to its approach to journalism.
 The company says Facebook News will connect users to stories that are personalized for their interests and also highlight "the most relevant national stories of the day."

 Facebook News is being tested with a subset of mobile app users starting Friday, the company says.
-And in a shift from algorithm-based story selection, Facebook has hired a team of journalists who will pick the stories that show up on users' news tabs.
+And Facebook has hired a small team of journalists who will pick the stories that show up in one of the sections of the app, called Today's Stories.

 "When we started talking to news organizations about building Facebook News earlier this year, they emphasized that original reporting is more expensive to produce and better recognized by seasoned journalists than by algorithms," explained a blog post Friday by the company's vice president of partnership, Campbell Brown, and product manager of news, Mona Sarantakos.